 We strongly believe that it is vital for all of our children to understand that within our Harrison Family we have children and adults of Faith and that this is a very important part of their identity.
-It is important for us to recognise in our PSHE planning and lessons that we have represented in our Harrison family a variety of Faiths and that Faith is inherently linked to beliefs.
-It is essential that we celebrate this and learn more about each other so that we gain understanding and respect.
+It is important for us to recognise in our PSHE planning and lessons that we have represented in our Harrison family a variety of Faiths and that to beliefs.
+It is essential that we celebrate this and learn more about each other so that we gain understand that we celebrate this and learn more about each other so that we gain understand that we celebrate this and learn more about each other so that we gain understand in our so that we celebrate this and learn more about each other so that we gain understanding and respect.